Resources & Local Information

-- Brushed twice a day for two minutes last thing before bed and one other occasion.
-(Children aged 7 and over should be able to brush their own teeth, but its still a good idea to supervise and check they brush properly).
+- Brush twice a day for two minutes (last thing before bed and one other occasion).
+Children aged 7 and over should be able to brush their own teeth, but it's still a good idea to supervise and check they brush properly.

 - Children from 7 years of age should continue to use a pea size amount of toothpaste containing fluoride of between 1350ppm and 1500ppm.

 - Mouthwash containing Fluoride should be used at a different time to brushing if needed.

 - Reduce sugar intake and limit sugary food and drinks to mealtimes only.
 Plain milk and plain water are the safest drinks for teeth.